Music Program Entry Requirements

 Step Two: Letters of Recommendation

 Ask your private lesson teacher to email a letter of recommendation to Dr. David Ledgerwood.
 A letter of recommendation from your band or choir director would also be valued.
+They might want to list such things as their experience and interactions with you, your strengths and weaknesses, how they see you contributing and learning in the music program at MBU, etc.

 Step Three: Performance Recordings